denisurusov/omcmeta/docs/components.md

 	 - BAU
 	 - R&D
 	 - Strategy
- - Dependencies (*this one needs a lot of thinking*)
+ - Dependencies
 	 - Pointers to git repos of components this component depends on
 	 - API Connect end points pushed to or pulled from?
+	 - *this one needs a lot of thinking.
+Must be done dynamically, at the very least*
-	 -
+ - Roadmap
- - Roadmap - feature and tech
+	 - Feature and technology
+	 - *should be sourced from Aha*

 The dashboard accepts events from life cycle, especially from ci/CD part of it

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg2OTY2NDQ3OCwzMDU0OTcxOTAsLTEyMj
+eyJoaXN0b3J5IjpbMTQzNjA1MTQzMywzMDU0OTcxOTAsLTEyMj
 UzODE3MSw4MDM4MjkxNTldfQ==
 -->